-An appeal of a dismissal from the College of Health Professions (CHP) or the McAuley School of Nursing (MSON) should be accompanied by a description of the student's rationale that the dismissal should be overturned, and identify strategies to improve success.
+An appeal of a dismissal from the McAuley School of Nursing (MSON) should be accompanied by a description of the student's rationale that the dismissal should be overturned, and identify strategies to improve success.
 The student has the responsibility to demonstrate why an academic decision or its consequences should be overturned in all appeal procedures.
 There are specific guidelines for the submission of an appeal.
 A student is responsible for reading this entire document and following its guidelines.
-Any questions about the appeal process should be directed to the program administrator.
+Any questions about the appeal process should be directed to the Associate Dean.